dirkjanm/dirkjanm.github.io/_posts/2019-01-21-abusing-exchange-one-api-call-away-from-domain-admin.md

 The main vulnerability here is that Exchange has high privileges in the Active Directory domain.
 The `Exchange Windows Permissions` group has `WriteDacl` access on the Domain object in Active Directory, which enables any member of this group to modify the domain privileges, among which is the privilege to perform DCSync operations.
 Users or computers with this privilege can perform synchronization operations that are normally used by Domain Controllers to replicate, which allows attackers to synchronize all the hashed passwords of users in the Active Directory.
 This has been covered by several researchers (see the references section at the end of this post), and I've written about it with my Fox-IT colleague Rindert [last year](https://blog.fox-it.com/2018/04/26/escalating-privileges-with-acls-in-active-directory/).
 With that post I also released an update to [ntlmrelayx](https://github.com/SecureAuthCorp/impacket/blob/master/examples/ntlmrelayx.py) that adds the possibility to perform these Access Control List (ACL) based attack while NTLM relaying.

 ## NTLM relaying machine accounts
 NTLM relaying has been around for a while.
 Previously, the main focus of this was relaying NTLM authentication over SMB in order to get code execution on other hosts.
 While this unfortunately remains a possibility in many company networks that are not hardened against this by enabling SMB signing, other protocols are also vulnerable to relaying.
-The in my opinion most interesting protocol for this is LDAP, which can be used to read and modify objects in the (Active) directory.
+The most interesting protocol for this is, in my opinion, LDAP, which can be used to read and modify objects in the (Active) directory.
 If you need a refresher about NTLM relaying, you can read about it in [a blog](https://www.fox-it.com/en/insights/blogs/blog/inside-windows-network/) I wrote a while ago.
 The short version is that unless mitigations are applied, it is possible to pass authentication that is performed (automatically) by Windows when it connects to the attacker's machine on to other machines in the network, as is displayed in the image below:

 ![NTLM relaying](/assets/img/privexchange/ntlm-auth.svg){: .align-center}